+The Securities have been accepted for settlement and clearance through the facilities of the NBB System.
+The ISIN for the Securities is BE0002597756 and the Common Code is 187606985.
+The CFI for the Securities is DBFJPR.
+The FISN for the Securities is Elia System Op./Bd Perp JrSub.
 The address of the NBB System is Boulevard de Berlaimont 14, BE-1000 Brussels.
-The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels, Belgium, the address of Clearstream, Luxembourg is 42 Avenue JF Kennedy, L-1855 Luxembourg, the address of SIX SIS is Baslerstrasse 100, 4600 Olten, Switzerland and the address of Monte Titoli is Piazza degli Affari, 6 Milan, MI 20123, Italy.
-The address of any alternative clearing system will be specified in the applicable Final Terms.
+The address of Euroclear is Euroclear Bank SA/NV, 1 Boulevard du Roi Albert II, B-1210 Brussels, the address of Clearstream, Luxembourg is Clearstream Banking S.A., 42 Avenue JF Kennedy, L-1855 Luxembourg, the address of SIX SIS is Baslerstrasse 100, 4600 Olten, Switzerland and the address of Monte Titoli is Piazza degli Affari, 6 Milan, MI 20123, Italy.